mainSpi/patologia/README.md

     yarn install
     ```

-3.  **Set Up Environment Variables (Optional but Recommended):**
+3.  **Set Up Environment Variables:**
-    The application might use environment variables.
-For local development, you can create a `.env.local` file in the project root.
+    For local development, you need to set up environment variables.
+Create a file named `.env.local` in the project root.

-    For example, if specific base URLs were needed for external services (though current data fetching is local via `fs`):
+    Add the following line to your `.env.local` file to set the admin password:
     ```
-    NEXT_PUBLIC_SOME_SERVICE_URL=http://your_service_url
+    ADMIN_PASSWORD=your_secure_password_here
     ```
+    Replace `your_secure_password_here` with a strong password of your choice.
+If this variable is not set, the application will default to `admin123`.

     If there's a `.env.example` file provided in the future, you can copy it to `.env.local` and modify the values accordingly:
     ```bash
     cp .env.example .env.local